Cambridge Body Psychotherapy Centre

 We have forecourt parking and Ditton Walk has free parking.

-A first step would be to contact us for an initial consultation.
-This costs £65.00 and lasts 60 minutes.
+A first step would be to contact us for an initial consultation to tell us what you are wanting help with and some background information.
+This costs £70.00 and lasts 60 minutes.

 Maps & Directions

 Type of session